 - Help reviewing the plan: Your manager or someone from your human resources department will be able to give you plan documents and walk through the options available to you.
 This person can also be your go-to whenever you have questions about your coverage, so you aren’t trying to figure things out on your own.

 - In certain cases, a wider selection of healthcare plans: Employer-sponsored plans are sometimes linked with specialty care and more extensive networks, meaning you have more options than if you had a plan on your own.

 Health care coverage is an important benefit you get through your employer, so it’s worth taking advantage of it if you can.
-This is especially true if your employer offers a Blue Cross® Personal Choice PPO plan.
+This is especially true if your employer offers a Blue Cross® Physician Choice PPO plan.
 Sign up and you’ll get the extra benefit of having access to 4,000 doctors and 11,000 specialists while paying lower costs for care.
-(Learn more about Personal Choice PPO plans by visiting personalchoiceppo.com.)
+(Learn more about Physician Choice PPO plans by visiting physicianchoiceppo.com.)

-For more insight into why signing up for Blue Cross® Personal Choice PPO makes sense, visit these other blogs:
+For more insight into why signing up for Blue Cross® Physician Choice PPO makes sense, visit these other blogs:

-- Personal Choice PPO: Get the Most from Your Plan
+- Physician Choice PPO: Get the Most from Your Plan

-- What Does It All Mean: Breaking Down the Blue Cross® Personal Choice PPO Lingo
+- What Does It All Mean: Breaking Down the Blue Cross® Physician Choice PPO Lingo

 - How to Talk to Your Employer About Health Care Options